rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 If the puzzle is a method within the object, can I create methods that are specific to individual objects?
 Is that a thing?

+### Day 59: April 12th, 2022
+##### Adv.
+Room Creation

+**Today's Progress:**
+1. Researched when to use class inheritence.
+2. Researched code organization through packages and modules.

+**Thoughts:**
+Started covering how to organize my program with packages and modules.
+Getting a bit lost in classes and how to proceed with the next steps.
+Nothing out of the originary, haha.
+I find the project very dense and difficult to maneuver.
+I think I'm at a stage where if I can get my entire program organized and still operational, it will help me to continue building it.
+Right now, everything feels quite messy.
+Even though I've done my best to organize it, it's not where it could be.

+I still often feel discouraged about just how much there is to learn about programming.
+I can write a few scripts, but developing a full application is a whole different story.
+The more you learn, the more you realize how much there is to learn, and how little you really know.
+Then you wonder how can you ever learn all there is to know?
+It feels like climbing a never ending mountain, but you can always take a breath to admire the view from wherever you are along the journey.

+When I set out to do this project, I thought that I wouldn't run into many hiccups.
+That there might be some challenges, but it wouldn't ever really be all that hard.
+But in reality, it was far more challenging than I was expecting.
+Learning how to teach yourself without the aid of others is perhaps the most difficult.
+There are of course mentors and friends who are willing to lend a hand when you've been stuck on a problem for a while, but you in a sense have to be your own guru.
+You have to figure out where your problem is, then work towards the solution for that problem.

+This is especially difficult when you don't really know what the problem is.
+Defining the problem is half the problem.
+Sometimes the concepts feel so advanced that you have to say: "Ok, I need to go over the fundementals."
+Which is okay.
+There's nothing wrong with that.
+It's a very humbling experience.
+I don't think I ever want to stop learning how to program.
+There's something very captivating about it all.
+It's a challenge I've never really encountered before and I find it very rewarding.
+But it is no joke.
+If you ever think programming won't kick your ass, you're dead wrong.